mariebernf/p_3_smoothie/README.md

 ### Colour scheme

 * Background colour: Light yellow (#FFFACD)
-* Navbar and Footer colour: Light Navy Blue (#5D6D7E)
+* Navbar and Footer colour: Light Blue/Gray (#5D6D7E)
 * Text colour: White (#FFFFFF) for headings, and black text in the body for readability.

 The light yellow background colour, creats a warm feel for the user.
-The light navy blue navbar and footer offer a modern look.
+The light blue/gray navbar and footer offer a modern look.
 The overall design is minimalistic, focusing on functionality and ease of navigation.

 ### Typography